kli210/kli210/README.md

 </div>

 # Hey, I'm Kelly 👋
-A former data maestro who danced my way from the biotechnology stage to the dazzling world of data science.
-Armed with a degree in biotech wizardry, I've swapped pipettes for Python, transforming into a data conjurer extraordinaire.
-When I'm not wrangling datasets or conjuring insights, you'll find me donning an apron and weaving culinary spells in the kitchen.
-From coding algorithms to crafting crème brûlée, my journey is an exhilarating fusion of data-driven discoveries and delectable experiments.
-Let's stir up a symphony of flavors and insights together!
+By day, I'm a data scientist, delving into the intricate world of data after a spell as a biotech whiz.
+Armed with a biotech degree, I've traded pipettes for Python, morphing into a data magician.
+Beyond my data-drenched pursuits, I'm on a mission to demystify open-source, engineer tech that empowers, and weave a close-knit community.
+With an insatiable hunger for learning, I'm always eager to expand my skill set and evolve as a person.
+When I'm not lost in coding spells or culinary experiments (I whip up both algorithms and crème brûlée), I'm concocting ways to fuse data-driven insights with gastronomic delights.
+So, let's stir up a symphony of flavors and insights together! 🚀🔮🍳

+## About me
+- 🧙‍♂️ Former biotech wizard now conjuring data magic as a passionate data scientist.
+- 👨‍💻 On a mission to demystify open-source contributions, create tech that uplifts people, and build a tight-knit community.
+- 🍳 When not coding Python or SQL, I'm mastering the art of cooking and baking.
+- 🌱 Eternally curious, always eager to learn and expand my skill set.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/AjyLmNcI5K53XlR0jR/giphy.gif" width="500"/>